by Texas Homesteader ~

 I’ll be transporting my Italian soup to my dad’s house and then warming it in my slow cooker when I arrive.
 So the soup will all be assembled this morning in the slow-cooker’s removable crock.

 To transport our soup we placed the removable crock of soup in our cooler along with some frozen water bottles to keep it all cold.
-We packed up the slow-cooker’s heating base to take with us too for easy heating.
-I also made & packed the Homemade Cornbread dad loves (no jalapenos this time) and some delicious Apple Crumble for dessert.
+We packed up the slow-cooker’s heating base to take with us too for easy heating when it’s time to eat.

 Lazy-Cook's Easy Italian-Flavored Soup